Say hello to the BEST vegan ice cream recipe! Made with just 3 ingredients, it's super creamy, smooth, rich, delicious, and easy to make.

 - Vegan Sugar Cookies

 - 1 (14-ounce) can full fat coconut milk

 - ⅓ cup pure maple syrup

 - (optional) toppings: sesame seeds, tart cherries, chocolate

-- Freeze the base of your ice cream maker for at least 12 hours, preferably overnight.
+- Freeze the base of your KitchenAid® Ice Cream Attachment for at least 12 hours, preferably overnight.

 - In a large bowl, whisk together the coconut milk, tahini, and maple syrup.
 (If your coconut milk is chunky, you may want to combine the ingredients in a blender).

-- Pour the mixture into your ice cream maker and follow the directions of the manufacturer to churn until thick (about 20 minutes).
+- Pour the mixture into the ice cream maker and churn until thick, about 20 minutes.
 Scoop out and enjoy!
 If you would like thicker ice cream, freeze for 1-2 hours before serving.

 Pictured in this post: KitchenAid® Ice Cream Maker Attachment